-Description: This type typically occurs on the rolling uplands of the Great Plains.
-Vegetation is mid and short grass dominated little bluestem, blue grama, buffalo grass, and needle-and-thread, with intermingled forbs and scattered half-shrubs.
-This type correlates with Kuchler's (1964) types 65, 66, 67, 68, and 69.
+Description: This type typically occurs on the flats, in draws, or on the stony and gravelly rolling uplands of the Great Plains.
+Vegetation is mid and short grass dominated little bluestem, blue grama, buffalo grass, and needle-and-thread, with intermingled forbs and scattered patches of shrubs, such as mesquite and sagebrush.
+This type correlates with Kuchler's (1964) types 65 and 69.

 Fire Regime Description: Fire regime group II, frequent replacement.
 The mean fire interval is about 10 years with high variation due to year to year variation in grass production related to drought and moisture cycles.
-Grazing of the grassy fuels by large ungulates increases the variation of the fire interval.
+Grazing of the grassy fuels by large ungulates increases the variaton of the fire interval.